Frequently Asked Questions

 Losing or retaining Swedish citizenship

 If you have become a Swedish citizen by application you cannot lose your Swedish citizenship if you move abroad.
-If you are a Swedish citizen and were born and are resident abroad, there are some circumstances under which you may lose your Swedish citizenship.
+If you are a Swedish citizen and were born abroad and are residing outside of Sweden, there are some circumstances under which you may lose your Swedish citizenship.
 You will lose your Swedish citizenship when you reach the age of 22, if you

 - were born outside of Sweden